 Blending the materials can help speed up the fermentation process.
 If you don't want to blend it, then chopping it up into smaller pieces is also fine.
 This helps increase the surface area so we'll extract more of the enzymes out.

 If you use solid sugar, then smash it up before dissolving in.
-Mix the sugar with the water.
+Mix the sugar with the lukewarm water.
 Then, add the chopped up organic materials about half way or two-thirds in the jar to prevent spilling or built-up pressure while fermenting.
+And then mix the solution.

 Step 4: Harvest the GE